hashstation/hashstation/docs/library/assets.md

 Rulesets
 --------

 Rules define various modifications of password candidates.
-Such alterations include replacing and swapping of characters and substrings, password truncation, etc. Fitcrack uses Hashcat, which uses its own rule engine.
+Such alterations include replacing and swapping of characters and substrings, password truncation, etc. Hashstation uses Hashcat, which uses its own rule engine.
 Supported rules can be found in the [Hashcat docs](//hashcat.net/wiki/doku.php?id=rule_based_attack).

 While the combinator and hybrid attacks allow the use of only one rule definition for each part, the dictionary and PCFG attacks can use a ruleset file.